Severe Thunderstorm Warning issued for Marquette by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Marquette by NWS

-Effective: 2021-08-28 19:22:00 EDT Expires: 2021-08-28 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Marquette The National Weather Service in Marquette has issued a * Severe Thunderstorm Warning for North central Marquette County in north central Upper Michigan * Until 745 PM EDT. * At 722 PM EDT, a severe thunderstorm was located 9 miles northwest of Negaunee, or 9 miles north of Ishpeming, moving east at 35 mph.
-HAZARD...70 mph wind gusts and penny size hail.
+Effective: 2021-08-28 19:12:00 EDT Expires: 2021-08-28 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Marquette The National Weather Service in Marquette has issued a * Severe Thunderstorm Warning for Northwestern Marquette County in north central Upper Michigan * Until 745 PM EDT. * At 712 PM EDT, a severe thunderstorm was located 10 miles south of Big Bay, or 14 miles northwest of Ishpeming, moving east at 40 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings. * This severe thunderstorm will be near Marquette, Little Presque Isle and Trowbridge Park around 740 PM EDT.
-Presque Isle around 745 PM EDT.
-Other locations impacted by this severe thunderstorm include Halfway Village and Sugarloaf Mountain.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * This severe thunderstorm will be near Little Presque Isle around 735 PM EDT.
+Other locations impacted by this severe thunderstorm include Halfway Village, Sugarloaf Mountain and Silver Lake Basin.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0